tanaikech/taking-advantage-of-google-apps-script/README.md

 =====

 - [getfilelistpy](https://github.com/tanaikech/getfilelistpy) : This is a python library to retrieve the file list with the folder tree from the specific folder of Google Drive.
+- [gdoctableapppy](https://github.com/tanaikech/gdoctableapppy) : This is a python library to manage the tables on Google Document using Google Docs API.

 <br>